Project-Bradnails/Bradnails/README.md

 Nope, don't worry.
 Our team of 5 checks everything to make sure it's functional before uploading to the software list.

+- *Where is the Google drive?*

+Click on the game title that is blue, as it is a hyperlink which will then take you to the Google drive.

 - *My computer says it isn't a Microsoft Store Verified App?*

 Disable your Internet, that will disable SmartScreen, the system used to force the Microsoft Store screen.